Comprehensive Mailchimp Review: Is It the Right Tool?

 3. Marketing Automation

 Mailchimp's automation tools make it easy for businesses to engage customers with minimal effort.
-With features like triggers for sending welcome emails upon subscription or follow-ups after a purchase, Mailchimp ensures timely and personalized communication.
+With features like triggers to send welcome emails upon subscription or follow-up after a purchase, Mailchimp ensures timely, personalized communication.

 Automation flows guide customers through their journey, nurturing leads and boosting retention.
 For example, businesses can schedule birthday discounts or cart abandonment reminders.